 Experts are looking for better treatment options for hyperglycemia (high blood sugar) linked to severe insulin resistance.
 These treatments have shown some good results so far, though more research is needed:

 - Biguanides.
-These are medicines that causes your body to make less glucose (sugar) and boost its use of insulin.
+These are medicines that cause your body to make less glucose (sugar) and boost its use of insulin.

 - Leptin.
 This protein may help with blood sugar and blood insulin levels.